Belinda's chicken, leek and tarragon pie

-2. Melt the knob of butter in a large casserole dish, add the leeks and fry gently.
+Melt the knob of butter in a large casserole dish, add the leeks and fry gently until soft.

-3. Gently stir in the flour for a minute and remove from heat.
+Gently stir in the flour and cook for two minutes.

-4. Slowly pour in the white wine and chicken stock and return to the heat and simmer for 15 minutes.
+Slowly pour in the white wine and your homemade stock chicken stock and return to the heat and simmer for 15 minutes.
 Stir in the cream, making sure the dish is on a low-moderate heat.

-6. Add a small amount of tarragon, taste and season with salt and milled black pepper.
+Add your tarragon, taste and season with salt and milled black pepper.

-10. Finish by baking in the oven for 25-30 minutes until the pastry is golden brown.
-Make sure you check on the pie frequently in case the temperature is too hot.
+Finish by baking in the oven for 25-30 minutes until the pastry is golden brown.

-This delicious pie is perfect for any day of the week and also great for getting friends round for a bite to eat on a Friday or Saturday night.
-We recommend serving with carrots, peas and basmati rice.
-If you are fancying a more indulgent dish pair with creamed mashed potatoes instead of rice.
+This delicious pie is perfect for any day of the week and also great for getting friends round for a bite to eat.
+We recommend serving with mashed potato, carrots, peas or any fresh seasonal vegetables.